Misikerr/misikerr/README.md

 ## 🌟 Featured Projects

-### 🎱 Real-Time Multiplayer Pool Game
+### 🎱 Ahadu Pool

-A competitive online pool game featuring real-time gameplay, betting mechanics, leaderboards, payments, and multiplayer synchronization.
+The first local-based multiplayer pool game platform featuring real-time gameplay, online matchmaking, leaderboards, and a competitive in-game economy.

-### 🏫 University Digital Management System

-A modern university management platform designed to streamline digital operations, student workflows, and administrative processes.

-### 🗣️ AI-Powered Text-to-Speech Platform

-A web application that converts text into natural-sounding speech with a focus on usability and accessibility.
+### 🏥 MedLink

+An award-winning healthcare innovation platform that won a university competition and received patent certification for its real-world impact.

+### 🛍️ YeneStickers

+A sticker-focused e-commerce platform that enables customers to browse, customize, and order sticker products online.

+### 🎒 Campus Find

+A lost-and-found platform that helps university students quickly reconnect with misplaced belongings.

+### 🏨 Enterprise Solutions

+Developed management systems and business platforms for hotels, universities, and other organizations to streamline operations and improve efficiency.

-### 🤖 AI-Driven Applications
+### 🤖 AI-Powered Products

-A collection of products integrating modern AI capabilities to improve productivity, automation, and user experience.

-### 📱 Mobile Applications

-Cross-platform applications built to provide seamless experiences across Android and iOS devices.

----
+Built intelligent applications and automation solutions that leverage modern AI technologies to solve real-world problems.

 ## 💡 What I Enjoy Building